chandra1sekar/data-engineering/13-Understanding-Data/sync-slides.md

 ```

 ::: notes
-Now spin up the cluster
+- Now spin up the cluster
 ```
 docker-compose up -d
 ```
+- Notice we didn't actually create a topic as the broker does this for you
 :::

 ## Web-app